Continue reading on DataGuidance with:

 The Constitution contains provisions pertaining to the protection of privacy that mirror the protections enshrined in major international human rights instruments.

 Article 26(3) of the Constitution envisages exceptions where these rights could be limited.
-As such, the right to privacy can be restricted in 'compelling circumstances and in accordance with specific laws whose purposes [are] safeguarding of national security or public purpose, the prevention of crimes or the protection of health, public morality or the rights and freedom of others'.
+As such, the right to privacy can be restricted in 'compelling circumstances and in accordance with specific laws whose purposes [are] safeguarding of national security or public purpose, the prevention of crimes or the protection of health, public morality or the rights and freedom of others.'

-Ethiopia is also a party to a number of international and regional human rights instruments that provide for the right to privacy and protection of personal information including the Universal Declaration on Human Rights 1948, International Covenant on Civic and Political Rights 1966, the Convention of the Rights of the Child 1989, and the African Charter on Rights and Welfare of the Child 1990.
+Ethiopia is also a party to a number of international and regional human rights instruments that provide for the right to privacy and protection of personal information including the Universal Declaration on Human Rights 1948, the International Covenant on Civil and Political Rights 1966, the Convention of the Rights of the Child 1989, and the African Charter on Rights and Welfare of the Child 1990.
 According to Article 9 of the Constitution, these and other human rights instruments ratified by Ethiopia form an 'integral part' of the laws of the country.

 The Mass Media Proclamation